meilisearch/specifications/text/0096-auto-batching.md

 In other words, when the next `task` should be picked from the FIFO task queue.
 The scheduler fetches and groups all consecutive `documentAddition` for a similar index in a batch until it encounters another task type or a similar task type but for a different index.

-> Note that we are considering implementing a configurable limit of maximum documents to process for a batch and a flag to activate the auto-batching mechanism.

-The more similar consecutive tasks the user sends in a row, the more likely the batching mechanism will be able to group these tasks in a batch.
+The more similar consecutive tasks the user sends in a row, the more likely the batching mechanism is able to group these tasks in a batch.
 It can be seen as an automatic back-pressure mechanism.

 ##### 1.3.2.1 Schema